 The problem now is that we need to implement a lot of forwarding methods (nine, in this case).
 Thankfully, Kotlin introduced interface delegation support that is designed to help in this kind of scenario.
 When we delegate an interface to an object, Kotlin will generate all the required forwarding methods during compilation.
-Here is Kotlin interface delegation presented in action:
+Here is Kotlin’s interface delegation in action:

 Use this mechanism wisely and open only those methods that are designed for inheritance.
-Also remember that when you override a method, you can make it final for all subclasses:
+Also, remember that when you override a method, you can make it final for all subclasses:

-This way you can limit the number of methods that can be overridden in subclasses.
+In this way, you can limit the number of methods that can be overridden in subclasses.

 There are a few important differences between composition and inheritance:

-Composition is more demanding - We need to use composed object explicitly.
-When we add some functionalities to a superclass, we often do not need to modify subclasses.
+Composition is more demanding - We need to use a composed object explicitly.
+When we add some functionalities to a superclass, we often do not need to modify the subclasses.
 When we use composition, we more often need to adjust usages.

 It is a general OOP rule to prefer composition over inheritance, but Kotlin encourages composition even more by making all classes and methods final by default and by making interface delegation a first-class citizen.
 This makes this rule even more important in Kotlin projects.